This guide is designed as an educational tool for students at Kent State University to learn about plagiarism:

 The workshop is divided into several parts:

-Observations: Students are asked questions related to how they feel and perceive plagiarism within their peer group.
+Observations: Students are asked questions related to how they feel (and how they think) about plagiarism within their peer group.
 In a classroom setting, a clicker system (student response system) is often used to compare student responses to reported studies.
 This guide uses polling to allow students to respond anonymously to questions.

-Ethics: To introduce a short discussion on the underlying ethics of plagiarism, students are polled about another related activity (downloading music from the intenet) that allows them to make comparisons between that activity and plagiarism and how students reactions to being accused of plagiarizing are often different than anticipiated.
+Ethics: To introduce a short discussion on the underlying ethics of plagiarism, students are polled about another related activity (downloading music from the intenet).
+This allows for comparisons between that activity and plagiarism and how students reactions to being accused of plagiarizing are often different than anticipiated.

 Avoiding Plagiarism: Practical advice is given to students along with a brief discussion on techniques they can employ while conducting research to avoid some of the pitfalls of committing plagiarism.
 Reference to "Double-dipping" is also made because it is part of the policy and (although technically not plagiarism) the sanctions for doing it are the same as if the student plagiarized.